-Over the last few years, my friend and fellow writer Susan M. Gaines (author of the novel Carbon Dreams and the non-fiction book Echoes of Life: What Fossil Molecules Reveal about Earth History, and co-director of the Fiction Meets Science Program at the University of Bremen) and I have developed a fascination with what we’ve taken to calling “nerd novels” for the way they incorporate a specific field of study or body of knowledge into their plots, themes, settings, and characters.
+Over the last few years, my friend and fellow writer Susan M. Gaines (author of the novels Accidentals and Carbon Dreams and the non-fiction book Echoes of Life: What Fossil Molecules Reveal about Earth History, and co-director of the Fiction Meets Science Program at the University of Bremen) and I have developed a fascination with what we’ve taken to calling “nerd novels” for the way they incorporate a specific field of study or body of knowledge into their plots, themes, settings, and characters.
 A few of our favorite examples are listed below (descriptions from the respective publishers).

 - Body and Soul, by Frank Conroy